ArmandoAv/elt_oracle_snowflake_dbt/README.md

 ## Architecture

-The process is divided into three parts, as can be seen in the following figure.
+The process is divided into three parts, as can be seen in the following diagram.

 ![Architecture](https://github.com/ArmandoAv/elt_oracle_snowflake_dbt/blob/main/architecture/ELT%20process.png)